kcgidw/kcvanilla/readme.md

 PRs are welcome.
 Please keep PRs scoped to one goal.

 Localization PRs are appreciated!
-But please understand that I won't maintain translations myself and they may break in the future.
+Please note that I can't maintain translations myself and they may become outdated over time.

-## Credits
+## Credits and thanks

 Art, design, and programming by krackocloud ([Ko-fi](https://ko-fi.com/krackocloud))